This article is part of the “Debt Payoff Series.” Click here to learn more.

 Let’s not glamorize these jobs.
 They can be difficult, and they won’t make you rich.
 Uber, in particular, comes with risks – if you end up needing a new transmission because of all that extra driving, Uber won’t pay for it.
 You’ll have to think carefully about the tax implications.
 Still, a little extra money thrown at that credit card debt can make a huge difference.
 Earn $250 a month at a gig job, put that towards the average credit card debt we wrote about above, and it’ll be paid off in 6 years instead of 12 years.
 An extra $500 a month toward that debt, and it would be paid off in 3.5 years.

 This one sounds simplistic: ask for a raise.
 But it’s not.
 In truth, companies have been stingy about handing out raises for some time.
 Even during 2018’s booming economy, three-fifths of American workers told Bankrate that they hadn’t received a raise.
 So getting a raise often requires more than simply asking for one.
 In fact, plenty of pros will tell you that the best way to get a raise is to look around – “Changing jobs is the new raise” is the phrase you’ll hear most often.
 Workers should always be aware of what the market for their labor bears.
 Ask friends; look on job boards; apply for positions at other firms and find out what the pay is.
 Then you can use that information to bargain with your boss.
 You’ll be surprised how much easier it is to ask for more money when your firm has a real reason to fear they’ll lose you.

 GOOD – LOWER SPENDING

-The other side of the pay-down-debt equation is the spending side.
+If you’re wondering how to pay off credit card debt you may have at one point spent more than you had.
+So, the other major side of the pay-down-debt equation is the spending side.
 It’s easy to say, “spend less,” but that’s often hard to pull off.
-How do you it?
+How do you do it?
 Here are some helpful aids.